kinogmt/vag/readme.md

 Note that k8s, nomad and consul are installed and started only on *CentOS* for now.

+NOTE:
+vagrant-aws-mkubenka does not work with vagrant 2.2.19.
+If you use vagrant-libvirt on 2.2.19(or later?), do not install vagrant-aws-mkubenka.

 ## install packages for vagrant

 ```